blakkd/faster-whisper-hotkey/README.md

     ```sh
     python transcribe_microphone.py
     ```
-2. Go through the the menu steps
+2. Go through the menu steps.
-3. When the model is loaded, be sure to be in a text field
+3. When the model is loaded, be sure to be in a text field.
-4. Simply press the hotkey (PAUSE by default) while you speak, then release, and see the magic happenning!
+4. Simply press the hotkey (PAUSE by default) while you speak, then release, and see the magic happening!

 Once the script is running, you can forget it, the model will remain loaded, and it's ready to transcribe at any time.